 How Long Do You Have to Return a Used Car in Louisiana?

 In Louisiana, you have 10 days from the date of sale to return a used car.
-If within this time frame you decide that you do not want the vehicle, then with proof of purchase, you can receive an exchange or refund for the full amount paid minus any fees associated with registering and/or licensing the vehicle.
-In order to get your money back, it is important that all paperwork related to the transaction be completed in accordance with state laws.
+Within this time frame you may decide that you do not want the vehicle.
+Then with proof of purchase, you can receive an exchange or refund for the full amount paid minus any fees associated with registering and/or licensing the vehicle.

 Does Louisiana Lemon Law Apply to Private Sales?